About the course

 The second stage of the selection process is the selection day.
 This will involve the following activities:

-- Observation and reflection: You will watch a teacher working with a class of children (This may be in the form of a short video).
+- Observation and reflection: You will watch a video of teacher delivering learning to a class of children.
 You will be asked to reflect on your observations and prepare a response to specific questions.

 - Interview: You will be asked a series of questions designed to assess your potential, this will include questions designed to assess your personal skills and qualities.

-- Maths test: Following the interview, you will be asked to complete a maths test similar to the QTS skills test.
+- Maths test: Following the interview, you will be asked to complete a Maths test.
 The result of the test will not affect the outcome of the interview, but we will use this as a benchmark to assess what further support you may need.

 How school placements work